MicrosoftDocs/power-automate-docs/articles/sap-integration/overview.md

 ﻿---
 title: Overview of SAP integration with Microsoft Power Platform (preview)
-description: Learn about the SAP integration with Microsoft Power Platform and the capabilities of the SAP connector working with Power Automate.
+description: Learn how SAP integration with Microsoft Power Platform is improved with a prebuilt SAP Integration solution that works with enhanced connection features, new Logic Apps functions, and an updated on-premises data gateway.
 author: EllenWehrle
 ms.subservice: cloud-flow
 ms.topic: article
-ms.date: 09/19/2022
+ms.date: 10/06/2022
 ms.author: ellenwehrle
 search.app:
   - Flow